-- 1. Why do organisms take food? - 2.
+- 1. Why do organisms need to take food? - 2.
 Distinguish between a parasite and a saprotroph. - 3.
 How would you test the presence of starch in leaves? - 4.
 Give a brief description of the process of synthesis of food in green plants. - 5.
-Show with the help of a sketch that plants are the ultimate source of food. - 6.
-Fill in the blanks: - (a) Green plants are called \\\\\\ since they synthesise their own food. - (b) The food synthesised by plants is stored as \\\\\ - (c) In photosynthesis solar energy is absorbed by the pigment called - (d) During photosynthesis plants take in \\\\\ and release \\\\ gas. - 7.
-Name the following: - (i) A parasitic plant with yellow, slender and branched stem. - (ii) A plant that is partially autotrophic. - (iii) The pores through which leaves exchange gases. - 8.
-Tick the correct answer: - (a) Cuscuta is an example of: - (i) autotroph (ii) parasite (iii) saprotroph (iv) host - (b) The plant which traps and feeds on insects is: - (i) Cuscuta (ii) china rose (iv) pitcher plant (iv) rose - 9.
+Show with the help of a sketch that the plants are the ultimate source of food. - 6.
+Fill in the blanks:

+(a) Green plants are called since they synthesis se their own food.

+- (b) The food synthesised by the plants is stored as \\\\\ - (c) In photosynthesis solar energy is captured by the pigment called - (d) During photosynthesis plants take in \\\\\ and release \\\\\. - 7.
+Name the following: - (i) A parasitic plant with yellow, slender and tubular stem. - (ii) A plant that has both autotrophic and heterotrophic mode of nutrition. - (iii) The pores through which leaves exchange gases. - 8.
+Tick the correct answer: - (a) Amarbel is an example of: - (i) autotroph (ii) parasite (iii) saprotroph (iv) host - (b) The plant which traps and feeds on insects is: - (i) Cuscuta (ii) china rose (iv) pitcher plant (iv) rose - 9.
 Match the items given in Column I with those in Column II:

-Column IColumn IIChlorophyllRhizobiumNitrogenHeterotrophsCuscutaPitcher plantAnimalsLeaf
+Column IColumn IIChlorophyllBacteriaNitrogenHeterotrophsAmarbelPitcher plantAnimalsLeafInsectsParasite